BitcoderCZ/FanScript-Documentation/MdDocs/Types/String.md

 ## How to create

 Strings cannot currently be used as variables, only as arguments to functions.
+For example:
 ``` fcs
 shopSection("The string")
 ```